jasonzhao3/Fingerprint/Note/problems.md

   ===============
   1. for a single device, multiple city spread out over different places
   2. print numDevice as a key => will be bueried in the ocean of keys
+  3. print similarity distribution of correct and wrong => should separate buckets, otherwise 1 consumes too much!!

   Meet-up Questions: